binodkapadi/Quizify/README.md

    Note: (Replace main with your branch name if different.) otherwise no need to replace main for beginner

+### For Adding Readme file to github :

+   git add README.md

+### If you want to delete render.yaml(Any File Already pushed to GitHub) completely from:

+✔ Your VS Code workspace
+✔ Your GitHub repository

+then follow these steps:

+✅ Step 1 — Delete the file in VS Code

+----------In VS Code:-----------

+Right-click backend/render.yaml (File Name)

+Click Delete

+Confirm

+--------delete using terminal:-----------------

+rm backend/render.yaml (File Name)

+✅ Step 2 — Stage the deletion in Git

+In your VS Code terminal:

+git add backend/render.yaml (File Name)

+Even though the file is deleted, you still use git add so Git tracks the deletion.

+✅ Step 3 — Commit the deletion
+git commit -m "Deleted render.yaml file"

+✅ Step 4 — Push to GitHub
+git push

+After this:

+✔ The file is removed locally
+✔ The file is removed from GitHub
+✔ No conflicts will remain

-   Note: Once you have made manual changes in your github repository by going into github profile after you pushed code from vscode terminal to github .
+### Note: Once you have made manual changes in your github repository by going into github profile after you pushed code from vscode terminal to github .
 After that when you update new code into vscode and tries to push this code into same github repository it will show error.

            To https://github.com/binodkapadi/Quizify.git !
            [rejected] main -> main (fetch first)